 If you need to get a message to your child during the day, you are to call the school office at 694-9072, ext.
 2100.

-If you wish to pick up your child after school, or want to tell them to take the bus home, you are to call the school office by 1:00 P.M.
+If you wish to pick up your child after school, or want to tell them to take the bus home, you are to call the school office by 1:00 p.m.

 Making deliveries to a student during class time should be avoided, as to not disrupt instruction.
-All items should be left on the cart outside of the School
+All items should be left on the cart outside of the School Lobby.

-Lobby.
 The receptionist will make arrangements to have the items delivered to your child.
+After 3:00 p.m., items can be picked up from the Parish Office until 5:00 p.m.